 Consider that you and your team are used to the current solution and have your own ways to deal with its limitations.
 To get a broader perspective and more objective insight, you can have your legacy app audited by a company that specializes in systems modernization.

-A key part of a rebuild and upgrade strategy is to identify problem areas and pinpoint specific situations where the system is not working as it should.
+A key part of a rebuild and upgrade roadmap is to identify problem areas and pinpoint specific situations where the system is not working as it should.
 Maybe the case is internal workflow, or maybe the capacity of the system during periods of increased traffic.
 Maybe the application is keeping you from adding new integrations, or maybe you're concerned about security.
 Every industry has its own characteristics and requires different solutions, so the more accurately you identify your problems, the more apt you will be to solve them in your new system.

 The possibilities for digital product development today are almost endless, and the scope for customization allows you to get a tailor-made solution.
 Create a clear, unified product vision: what the application should look like, what it should do, its place in your overall growth strategy, and which functionalities are key and convenient for you.
 This will help the development team offer you a product best suited to your company's needs.